randelramirez/randelramirez/README.md

 ## Hi, I'm Randel

 I'm a versatile full-stack software engineer with expertise spanning both .NET and JavaScript ecosystems.
-My approach to development follows a pragmatic philosophy: ```first make it work, then refine it into elegant code, and finally optimize for performance```.
+My approach to development follows a pragmatic philosophy:

+> **"First make it work, then refactor and make it beautiful, and finally optimize for performance"**

 I build robust backend systems with C#, ASP.NET, and Entity Framework while creating responsive front-end experiences using React, TypeScript, and modern JavaScript frameworks.
-This balanced tech stack allows me to deliver complete, polished solutions from database to user interface, with a keen eye for both functionality and code quality.

 ## Tech Stack